Grey's Anatomy season 6 finale: Reviews

-The episode opened up to universal acclaim with the television critics lauding the writing and performance of the entire cast as well.
+Critics praised the writing and the performances of the cast.
 The performances of guest stars Mandy Moore and Michael O'Neill along with Ellen Pompeo, Sandra Oh, Chandra Wilson, Kevin McKidd, James Pickens, Jr. and Sarah Drew garnered most praise.
-Marsi from TVFanatic highly praised the episode and gave it five stars, and expressed that it may have been the best episode of the series, adding, "The writing and acting were absolutely stellar, and may lead to many Emmy nominations, but even more impressively, despite a killing spree, it remained distinctly Grey's.
+Marsi from TVFanatic highly praised the episode and gave it five out of five, and expressed that it may have been the best episode of the series, adding, "The writing and acting were absolutely stellar, and may lead to many Emmy nominations, but even more impressively, despite a killing spree, it remained distinctly Grey's.
 Some of the back-and-forths between the characters were truly memorable, and some of the developments so heartbreaking that we don't even know where to begin now.
 Seriously, the Season 6 finale left us laying awake afterward thinking about everything, a feeling we haven't had from Grey's in years and rarely achieved by any program."

 John Kubicek of BuddyTV also noted that the finale was the best episode, adding, "[It was] two of the best hours of television all year.
 It was certainly the best Grey's Anatomy has ever been, which is saying a lot since I'd written the show off for the past few years.
 No show does a big traumatic event like Grey's, and the shooter gave the show license for heightened drama with five major characters being shot over the two hours.
 It was emotional, expertly paced and had me in tears for most of the finale."
 PopSugar called it "most intense episodes of Grey's I have ever seen" adding, "What a whopper of an episode!
 Can we talk about how gripping the scene is where Bailey and Percy are hiding from Mr. Clark?
 Then he turns around and gets Karev right in the chest.
 Seriously, I haven't been so shocked by a one-two shooting spree since Michael shot Ana Lucia and Libby in rapid succession on Lost.
 Another review from BuddyTV called the finale "game-changing!" stating, "The finale that changes everything!
-You don‘t want to miss it!
+You don't want to miss it!
 To her credit GA creator and writer-of-this-episode Shonda Rhimes pretty much delivered on her promise.
 I found myself with my heart in my mouth for the entire evening before finally being able to exhale as the credits rolled."
 The review lauded Ellen Pompeo and Sandra Oh adding, "'The Twisted Sisters' really were the showcase of the entire finale.
 Meredith, sidelined for much of the season, took center stage", even calling Oh's Cristina Yang a "rockstar".